djergins/fullstack-nanodegree-vm/README.md

 Common code for the Relational Databases and Full Stack Fundamentals courses

+All code and schema definitions are located in the tournament directory.

 BEFORE RUNNING: You must generate the schema for the database in tournament.sql.
 To do this: type "psql", type "\i tournament.sql"